 October 2014 – The Linq Hotel and Casino

-Nonetheless, the new Linq Hotel and Casino has remodeled every room in the hotel, and is changing the look and facade of the entire building from the dated, Asian-themed Imperial Palace into a more contemporary-looking resort.
+The Linq Hotel and Casino remodeled every room in the hotel, and changed the look and facade of the entire building from the dated, Asian-themed Imperial Palace into a more contemporary-looking resort.

 April 2014 – The Cromwell